Dr. Peter Kvam (CV)

 k.sokratous@ufl.edu

 Konstantina Sokratous is a fourth-year graduate student in the Behavioral and Cognitive Neuroscience area, working with Dr. Peter Kvam.
-She received a UF Informatics Institute Graduate Fellowship to develop machine learning approaches to model fitting, and has been working on projects related to modeling anticipatory decision-making and timing, pricing of delayed prospects, and decisions among alternatives that change over time.
+She received a UF Informatics Institute Graduate Fellowship to develop machine learning approaches to model fitting, model comparison, exploratory model building, and has been working on projects related to modeling anticipatory decision-making and timing, pricing of delayed prospects, and decisions among alternatives that change over time.

 Abhay Alaukik (CV)